DRAMatic Speedup: Accelerating HE Operations on a Processing-in-Memory System: Design Considerations

 \subsection{Other Considerations}

 To optimize the memory layout of iNTT twiddle factors, we store them in a different, \textit{scrambled} order, similar to Microsoft SEAL \cite{sealcrypto}.
 To be precise, the $i$-th inverse root of unity power $\psi^{-i}$ is stored in position $1 + \mathsf{bit\_reverse}(i-1)$, which closely matches the access patterns of our iNTT implementation on DPUs.
 This order ensures that both the polynomial data and the twiddle factors are always accessed sequentially in memory, which allows for more effective buffering in DPU WRAM and thus improves performance.
-With this scrambled order, we measured a 1.27 times speed-up compared to storing the twiddle factors in logical order.
+We measured a 1.27 times speed-up using this scrambled order compared to the logical order.

 We differentiate between coarse-grained and fine-grained multithreading on DPUs.
 In fine-grained multi-threading, multiple DPU threads operate on the same sub-polynomials simultaneously.
 This can improve performance even with few sub-polynomials.
 In coarse-grained multithreading, each DPU thread operates on its own sub-polynomials independently from other threads.
 For the maximum performance improvement, this type of multi-threading requires the DPU to operate on many sub-polynomials concurrently.
 We use fine-grained multi-threading for element-wise operations, like modular addition or multiplication, as these operations are easily parallelizable and require little synchronization between threads.
 For more complex operations, like NTT and iNTT, we use coarse-grained multi-threading instead, which avoids synchronization overhead.
 This can limit performance when operating on only a few sub-polynomials.
 However, in a typical HE workload, all incoming data and all results are transformed in bulk via NTT and iNTT respectively, which means that NTT operations with few sub-polynomials should be rare.